MarkPearlCoZa/Blog_General/_posts/2018-06-28-Thoughts-on-Compassionate-Code.md

 category: General
 ---

 I recently read a post by Johannes Brodwall titled ["Forget Clean Code, let's embrace Compassionate Code"](http://johannesbrodwall.com/2018/06/24/forget-about-clean-code-lets-embrace-compassionate-code/).
-I recommend it as a read, not because I necessarily agree with his points but because it made me think, and thinking is good!
+I recommend it as a read because it made me think, and thinking is good!

 First off, for those not familiar with the concept of Clean Code it was popularized and promoted by Robert C Martin (aka Uncle Bob).
 When I read Johannes's post these are the key points that came across: